CLIMB Approved Options

 CLIMB Curricular and Co-curricular Options

 A number of curricular and co-curricular experiences have been approved for meeting the CLIMB Overlay by the CUE Advisory Committee and the Core Curriculum Committee.
-These courses are marked by a C on the course schedule and student transcript,
+These courses are marked by a C on the course schedule (final Comments column) and student transcript.

 The Foley Center places students at programs where they can serve others and learn about community needs at the same time.
 Service opportunities include tutoring at middle schools and elementary schools; teaching English as a second language; working with hospice, clinic, and hospital patients; and serving at community centers and the Boys and Girls Club.
 This CLIMB option provides flexibility in selecting areas of interest.

-Groups of students will be matched with children in local elementary schools to read children’s poems and to conduct creative writing activities during the school day.
+Groups of students will be matched with children at Spencer-Westlawwn Elementary School to read children’s poems and to conduct creative writing activities during the school day.
 Each group will meet with their children once a week for an hour, most likely sometime between 12:15 and 2:30, with a variety of weekdays to choose from.
 Students should leave at least one day a week free during this block of time.
 Students will need to provide their own transportation or work out a carpool with their classmates.

 A requirement of the Nursing program, students participate in clinical experiences throughout Mobile and Mobile County.
 During the five-six week clinical experience, the students spend a substantial amount of time off campus in multiple community settings.
 When in the community, interactions with their clients (patients) entails two full days each week.
 Their experience encompasses patients of all ages, races and cultures.

 Please contact Dr. Chelsea Haramia at firstname.lastname@example.org for details about the experiential learning event.

 SOC 335 C (Semien)